 At some point, the number of conventions and agreements floating around in your project may become so great that you need to record it somewhere.
 In order to give such a document legitimacy, make it clear that it is based on mailing list discussions and on agreements already in effect.
 As you compose it, link to the relevant threads in the mailing list archives, and whenever there's a point you're not sure about, ask again.
 The document should not contain any surprises: remember, it is not the source of the agreements, it is merely a description of them.
 Of course, if it is successful, people will start citing it as a source of authority in itself, but that just means it reflects the overall will of the group accurately.

-This is the document alluded to in the section called “Developer Guidelines” in Chapter 2, Getting Started.
+This is the document alluded to in the section called “Developer Guidelines”.
 Naturally, when the project is very young, you will have to lay down guidelines without the benefit of a long project history to draw on.
 But as the development community matures, you can adjust the language to reflect the way things actually turn out.